 If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.

-This epidemic has been triggered and fueled by one of the most misguided blunders in Supreme Court history: the Heller decision.
+This epidemic was triggered and is fueled by one of the most misguided blunders in Court history: the Heller decision.

 The Heller Inflection

 In 2008, the Supreme Court in District of Columbia v.
-Heller, for the first time in 200 years, found in the 2nd Amendment an implied right to own a gun for self-defense.
-Assuming away the settled state-right view of the most mysterious provision in the Constitution, a divided 5-4 Court, recognizing the implications, confidently declared: “We are aware of the problem of handgun violence in this country….
+Heller, for the first time in 200 years, found in the 2nd Amendment’s “keep and bear Arms” text an “implied” right to have and carry a handgun in the home for self-defense.
+Not addressing existing law—a state right to keep armed militia, under which there had been no gun epidemic—a divided 5-4 Court confidently declared: “We are aware of the problem of handgun violence in this country. . . .
 But the enshrinement of constitutional rights necessarily takes certain policy choices off the table.”

-Since no one talks about what resulted, we’ve mapped out the data to demonstrate how a dangerous new constitutional right to own a gun enabled a devastating gun epidemic.
+Since no one talks about what resulted, we’ve mapped the data to show how a dangerous new right to have a gun enabled a devastating gun epidemic.

 More Guns, More Gun Violence

-Thanks to Heller, America suffers record gun proliferation and violence—daily (or more frequent) mass shootings, weekly school shootings, suicides, domestic violence, and accidents—that grow worse, year after year.
+Thanks to Heller, America suffers record gun proliferation and violence—twice daily mass shootings, daily school shootings, multiple daily suicides, domestic shootings, road-rage shootings, and accidents—that keeps growing worse, year after year.

 To confront this epidemic, we need to understand the magnitude of Heller’s disastrous legacy.
 Let’s break it down.